huggingface/huggingface.js/README.md

 This is a collection of JS libraries to interact with the Hugging Face API, with TS types included.

-- [@huggingface/inference](packages/inference/README.md): Use Inference Endpoints to make calls to 100,000+ Machine Learning models
+- [@huggingface/inference](packages/inference/README.md): Use Inference Endpoints (serverless) to make calls to 100,000+ Machine Learning models
 - [@huggingface/hub](packages/hub/README.md): Interact with huggingface.co to create or delete repos and commit / download files
 - [@huggingface/agents](packages/agents/README.md): Interact with HF models through a natural language interface